Harvard-Ophthalmology-AI-Lab/FairSeg/README.md

 ## Testing

-For testing, please specify the root_dir, attribute, path of pretrained lora checkpoint, and OUTPUT_DIR.
+For testing, please specify the root_dir, attribute, path of pretrained lora checkpoint, and output_dir.
 Then run this command.
 ```bash
 ./test.sh
 ```